Changes to maternity services

 It is also important to go to any vaccination appointments during your pregnancy and when your baby arrives.

 Group antenatal classes are now restarting, with physical distancing in place.
 Please speak to your midwife to find out what's available in your area.
 You can also access online antenatal classes (using the access code TARTAN) and you can discuss the content with your midwife at your next appointment.

 Can someone come with me to my appointments?

-If you have older children you’ll need to arrange childcare for them – our page on childcare explains your options.
+If you have older children and you need to arrange childcare for them, our page on childcare explains your options.

 If you need additional support, for example, from a carer, advocate or translator, or in the case of a minor, a parent, they can come along as well as the person you’ve chosen to support you.